bsanyi/paxos_kv/README.md

 The main function you need to know is `PaxosKV.put(key, value)`.
 This is used to associate `value` with the `key`.
 Both `key` and `value` can be any term.
-(The only restriction is that it is discouraged to use annon functions, because keys and values are shared among nodes, and differences between ERTS versions across the BEAM cluster can cause problems when sening functions through the wire.)
+(The only restriction is that it is discouraged to use anonymous functions, because keys and values are shared among nodes, and differences between ERTS versions across the BEAM cluster can cause problems when sending functions through the wire.)

 Once a key-value pair is set, there's no way you can change the value of the key.
 The cluster will remember it forever and a day.
-Further calls to `PaxosKV.put(key, value)` with the same key but a different value will just return the old value.
+Further calls to `PaxosKV.put(key, value)` with the same key but a different value will just return `{:ok, old_value}` with the old value.

-`put` always returns the value associated with the key.
+`put` always returns `{:ok, value}` with the value associated with the key.
 This means that if you obtain a value from calling `put(key, _)`, any other process on any node that has called `put` with the same key in the past or will call it in the future will also receive exactly the same value.
 (This holds true only if you do not use any of the deletion methods discussed later in this document.
 Keep on reading for more details.)

 ### Reading values

 `PaxosKV.get(key)` and `PaxosKV.get(key, default: default_value)` can be used
-to read values associated with `key`. `dafault_value` is returned when there's no value associated with `key` in the cluster.
+to read values associated with `key`.
+The function returns:
+- `{:ok, value}` when a value is found for the key
+- `{:ok, default_value}` when the key is not found and a `default:` option is provided
+- `{:error, :not_found}` when the key is not found and no default is provided
+- `{:error, :no_quorum}` when the cluster doesn't have enough nodes to reach consensus

 Please avoid using `PaxosKV.get` when possible because in the background it may triggers a Paxos round, and 1) that can be expensive, and 2) can even change the state of the network in case there was an unfinished Paxos round.
-Use `put` whenever possible. `put` always returns the value chosen by the network.
+Use `put` whenever possible. `put` always returns `{:ok, value}` with the value chosen by the network.

 ### Erase a key from the key-value store

 Well, that is normally not possible.
 A key is set to a specific value in the system if a majority of the Paxos acceptors accept the value.
 In order to delete a key from the store, you need a coordinated effort among the nodes to delete the key from all the acceptors at the same time.
 If only one of them does not delete the key for some reason (network problem, lost messages, whatever), the value sneaks back to the cluster when the next `put(key, value)` is called.
 This is why there's no `erase` or `delete` function in `PaxosKV`.

-However, ther is a way to get rid of the old, tired keys, that involves BEAM machinery.
+However, there is a way to get rid of the old, tired keys, that involves BEAM machinery.
 When setting a key-value pair, you can attach some metadata to the key that helps Paxos acceptors decide when to forget a key.
 For instance, you can attach a pid (process identifier) to the key-value pair telling `PaxosKV`